 Keeping your audience engaged with your brand’s content can be quite a task, simply because they have so many options and variety at their fingertips, and an attention span that can’t keep up.
 This means they’ll likely be more selective about the type of content they fill their feed with.
 By involving your consumer in your content in some way is a good tactic to keep them glued to your feed.

-Create content that is relatable and visually captivating, while using captions that address your audience directing.
+Create content that is relatable and visually captivating, while using captions that address your audience directly.
 Involve “hot topics” into the architecture of your content.
 All of these are tried and true ways of getting the consumer involved and keeping them interested in what you post.

 5. Use themes and filters